ibm-cloud-docs/EventStreams/eventstreams108.md

 2. Click the **Plan** tab in the navigation pane on the left.
 The **Current plan** section displays your plan type.

-## Can I update my {{site.data.keyword.messagehub}} plan using the {{site.data.keyword.Bluemix_notm}} console?
+## Can I change my {{site.data.keyword.messagehub}} plan using the {{site.data.keyword.Bluemix_notm}} console?
 {: #plan_migrate}
 {: faq}

-From the **Plan** tab for your {{site.data.keyword.messagehub}} instance you can use the **Change pricing plan** option to update from the Lite plan to the Standard plan.
-However, this option does not currently work for any other plan upgrade path
+Yes, but only if you are moving from the Lite plan to the Standard plan.

+1. Navigate to the instance of {{site.data.keyword.messagehub}} Lite plan that you want to change in the {{site.data.keyword.Bluemix_notm}} console.
+2. Click the **Plan** tab in the navigation pane on the left.
+3. In the **Change pricing plan** section, check the **Standard** box.

-For example, if you try to change the pricing plan from Classic to Standard you'll see an error message like the the following:
+However, this option does not currently work for any other combination of plans.
+For example, if you try to change the pricing plan from Classic to Standard, you'll see an error message like the the following:
 ```
 Could not find VCAP::CloudController::ServicePlan with guid: ibm.eventstreams.standard
 ```